badrishdavey/spring-test-mvc/README.md

 The API is designed to be fluent and readable.
 Therefore to learn we recommend writing some tests and using code completion to discover what is available.

-Eclipse developers should add the following classes as "Favorites" under Preferences/Java/Editor/Content Assist: _MockMvcBuilders.*_, _MockMvcRequestBuilders.*_, _MockMvcResultMatchers.*_, and MockMvcResultHandlers.*_.
-Now when you use Ctrl+Space Eclipse will suggest matching static factory methods from those classes.
+Eclipse developers should add the following classes as "Favorites" under Preferences/Java/Editor/Content Assist:
+_MockMvcBuilders.*_, _MockMvcRequestBuilders.*_, _MockMvcResultMatchers.*_, and _MockMvcResultHandlers.*_.

+Now when you use _Ctrl+Space_, Eclipse will suggest matching static factory methods from those classes.

 Limitations
 -----------